 John Loblack, Ed.
-D., our Director of Strategic Solutions, is an accomplished and change-oriented human development expert who draws upon his diverse background, training and experiences to encourage, motivate and inspire nonprofit leaders to drastically increase their individual and organizational value.
+D., is an accomplished and change-oriented human development expert who draws upon his diverse background, training and experiences to encourage, motivate and inspire nonprofit leaders to drastically increase their individual and organizational value.

 As a graduate from the school of “Hard Knocks,” John learned to appreciate the value of hard work and perseverance.